Mexico's Televisa says to merge content with Univision in new media company

 "This strategic combination generates significant value for shareholders of both companies and will allow us to more efficiently reach all Spanish language audiences with more of our programming," said Emilio Azcarraga, executive chairman of the Televisa board of directors, in a prepared statement.

-Televisa-Univision is planning to launch a global streaming platform for the “significantly underserved Spanish-language market” in early 2022, the statement said, competing with other major companies like Netflix.
+Televisa-Univision is planning to launch a global streaming platform for the "significantly underserved Spanish-language market" in early 2022, the statement said, competing with other major companies like Netflix(NFLX.O).

 "The objective of this transaction is to create a player that competes globally in the streaming market," a Televisa spokeswoman told Reuters.